indatarec/Positive-Grid-Spark-40---modding/README.md

 Both produce similar quality audio and both can be modded, but older board has better analog audio route and option to add additional 50W active output.
 I marked the area which need to me modded.

 # MODS
 There are several mods, which can improve its audio quality.
-I will grade them in terms of effect on audio.
+I recommend:
+- "Bass sock mod" for everyone because it costs nothing.
+- "Op-amp replace" + "Full range speakers replace" which noticably improve Spark 40 audio quality and make it best sounding amp across all Positive grid ones.

 ## Bass sock mod
 **Complexity:** very low